Castlequest: Release

 In the Family Computer and NES versions, each room is wider than the screen, so the display scrolls horizontally as the player moves.
 Because of the different room sizes, many adjustments to the room layouts were made in comparison to the MSX version.
 In the Family Computer version, the player starts with 4 lives, and the game supports the Famicom Data Recorder and ASCII Turbo File peripherals for saving and loading game progress.
 When the game was reworked for the US NES release, the save/load feature was removed (the NES does not have the 15-pin expansion port which the Turbo File connects to).
 However, the player has 50 instead of 4 lives initially.
 There are two magical fairies to help.
 Another obvious difference between the MSX and NES/Family Computer versions is that the player can attack enemies with his sword (or dagger) only in the NES/Family Computer versions.
 While this attack is limited because the enemy must be very close to the player for the kill to take place, which puts the player in the risk of being killed by the enemy because timing is crucial.
 The prince can dash and retrieve his weapon on a timely basis, and attacking in the wrong time can prevent the player from launching another attack when the enemy is in the right location to be attacked, leading to the certain loss of one life from the player.

 This scenario, however, is not relevant to the MSX version, since the only way to eliminate an enemy is to throw an object on it, or to force the enemy to climb an escalator and remain there until it is crushed to the ceiling.

 Reception

-The Famicom version of Castlequest was scored a 27 out of 40 by Famicom Tsūshin.
+Reviewing the Famicom port, the reviewers in Biweekly Famicom Tsūshin commented that the port on the Famicom about as high quality as the port of Lode Runner while other reviewers complimented the cute character designs and lamented the games difficulty.
 Gary Meredith of Game Players felt that despite starting with 50 lives, the lack of a save feature could make completing the NES version in one sitting frustrating and difficult.
 "Still, Castlequest is a fascinating game," he said.
 "Especially for those tired of shooting or slashing their way through the more action-oriented adventures."
 Nintendo Power stated, "The action is slow, but the challenge in logic is among the greatest we've seen."
 The magazine also noted the lack of a continue feature, but said the room reset function in the sub-command menu was helpful.